cnvrg SDK V2

 myproj.experiments.delete(['experiment-slug1','experiment-slug2'])

-# Stop a running Experiment
+# Stop a running experiment

 Stop a running Experiment by passing its slug